Skip to main content

 Ensuring fair and equitable workloads are distributed with greater transparency and consistency.

-Faculty at The Ohio State University (OSU) are central to the multidimensional mission of the state’s flagship and land grant university.
+Faculty at The Ohio State University are central to the multidimensional mission of the state’s flagship and land grant university.
 They educate students, discover knowledge to improve the well-being of our local, state, regional, national, and global communities; prepare a diverse student body to be leaders and engaged citizens; and foster a culture of engagement and service.
-Their work drives OSU’s vision to become the model 21st-century public, land grant, research, urban, and community-engaged institution.
+Their work drives Ohio State's vision to become the model 21st-century public, land grant, research, urban, and community-engaged institution.

 Taken together, basic, and applied research, scholarship, creative activities, teaching, extension programming, clinical patient practice, librarianship, service, and administrative duties (hereafter collectively referred to as “faculty duties”) are important elements of faculty workload that enable the University to fulfill its mission and realize its vision.
 Faculty workload is a common definition of effort (in terms of full-time equivalency—FTE) that is comprised of different proportions of the elements cited above depending on the different faculty types (tenure track, clinical/teaching/practice, research, associated).
-To ensure that academic units are distributing workload fairly and equitably and with greater transparency and consistency, and that OSU complies with Faculty Rule 3335-5-07, the Faculty Workload Report revises and clarifies the distribution of Faculty Duties, Responsibilities, and Workload.
+To ensure that academic units are distributing workload fairly and equitably and with greater transparency and consistency, and that Ohio State complies with Faculty Rule 3335-5-07, the Faculty Workload Report revises and clarifies the distribution of Faculty Duties, Responsibilities, and Workload.

-Faculty Workload Guideline Report (PDF)
+Faculty Workload Guidelines

 Faculty Workload Taskforce